Native American Graves Protection and Repatriation (NAGPRA)

 The process of removal and transfer shall be in compliance with all applicable local, state, and federal law.
 Knowledge of and adherence to the NAGPRA and all other related statutes, UNESCO convention cultural property regulations, and AAM Guidelines shall be observed.
 The Museum adheres to a policy of full disclosure and public transparency in all transactions.

-2. The Collections Manager will ascertain that the Museum has reasonable documentation to substantiate that it holds unrestricted title to the object and that removal does not violate any conditions made by the original donor(s), as stated in correspondence, a Deed of Gift or the donor's will.
-If there is question as to the intent or force of restrictions, the Museum will seek advice from legal counsel.
-Mandatory restrictions will be observed unless overturned by court order.
+2. The Associate Director of Registration and Collections will ascertain that the Museum has reasonable documentation to substantiate that it holds unrestricted title to the object and that removal does not violate any conditions made by the original donor(s), as stated in correspondence, a Deed of Gift, or the donor's will.

-4. The Director will make a reasonable effort to notify the donor or heir in writing of the proposed repatriation.
+3. If necessary, the Museum Director will make a reasonable effort to notify the donor (or heir) of the artifacts in question regarding the proposed repatriation.

 Methods of Repatriation